sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 500 g of roses

 Effect: A cloud of thorns bursts from your outstretched hand in a 5 meter long cone.
 Creatures in the area take 6 force damage.

+[**Upgrade Path: Three Star Cave Gu**]
+*This Gu appears to be an acorn of brown color at rank 1, getting darker as it is upgraded.
+Rank 3 Three Star Cave Gu is pitch black.*

+### One Star Cave Gu

+*Rank 1 Container*

+Cost: 50 portions

+Range: Self

+Health: 5

+Food: <!-- TODO ->

+Effect: One Star Cave Gu must be planted in any kind of soil to be activated.
+A 3 meter radius tree containing a single room is manifested above One Star Cave Gu.
+It has a door on one side of your choice.
+The owner of One Star Cave Gu can touch any part of the tree and spend 1 portion of primeval essence as an activation to instantly revert One Star Cave Gu back to its original form.

+The tree has 50 hit points and vulnerability to heat and rending damage.
+If the tree is reduced to 0 hit points, this effect ends.

+### Two Star Cave Gu

+*Rank 2 Container*

+Cost: 50 portions

+Range: Self

+Health: 5

+Food: <!-- TODO ->

+Effect: Two Star Cave Gu must be planted in any kind of soil to be activated.
+A two-story tall, 3 meter radius tree is manifested above Two Star Cave Gu.
+It has a door on one side of your choice and a ladder leading to the second floor.
+Each floor has a single room, furnished in a manner of your choice.
+Two Star Cave Gu can only manifest basic wooden furniture such as tables, chairs, and cabinets.
+The owner of Two Star Cave Gu can touch any part of the tree and spend 1 portion of primeval essence as an activation to instantly revert One Star Cave Gu back to its original form.

+The tree has 250 hit points and vulnerability to heat and rending damage.
+If the tree is reduced to 0 hit points, this effect ends.

+### Three Star Cave Gu

+*Rank 3 Container*

+Cost: 50 portions

+Range: Self

+Health: 5

+Food: <!-- TODO ->

+Effect: Three Star Cave Gu must be planted in any kind of soil to be activated.
+A three-story tall, 5 meter radius tree is manifested above Three Star Cave Gu.
+It has a door on one side and a staircase leading to the second and third floors.
+Each floor has a single room, furnished in a manner of your choice.
+Three Star Cave Gu can manifest wood, cloth, and stone furniture such as counters, chairs, and beds.
+The owner of Three Star Cave Gu can touch any part of the tree and spend 1 portion of primeval essence as an activation to instantly revert One Star Cave Gu back to its original form.

+The tree has 1000 hit points and vulnerability to heat and rending damage.
+If the tree is reduced to 0 hit points, this effect ends.

 ### Wardrobe Gu
 *Rank 2 Container*